 OKLAHOMA CITY - Sherry Hill worries about where her family's next meal is going to come from.

-Her oldest daughter was nearly killed in a drive-by-shooting last year and she's raising seven more kids and two grandchildren on her own, on next to nothing.
+Her oldest daughter was nearly killed in a drive-by-shooting last year and she's raising 7 more kids and 2 grandchildren on her own, on next to nothing.

 “Not having enough for everything,” she said.
 “It's hard, but we manage it.”

-Elmo grew out of his old winter coat, so we surprised him with a brand new one.
+Elmo outgrew his old winter coat, so we're surprising him with a brand new one.

-His new one fits just right and there's even extra room for Elmo to grow into it.
+His new one fits just right and there's even extra room for Elmo to grow into.

 “I like it and it's a blessing too,” he said.

-No one ever plans to fall on hard times, and many think it could never happen to them, until it does.
+No one ever plans to fall on hard times.
+Many think it could never happen to them, until it does.

-“This is a woman who is raising her family with a son who needed a coat, and it's just real and it could be any one us and it is all of us because it happened to her," Dee Watts, of The Salvation Army Central Oklahoma Area Command, said.
+Dee Watts of The Salvation Army Central Oklahoma Area Command said, “This is a woman who is raising her family with a son who needed a coat and it's just real and it could be anyone us and it is all of us because it happened to her.”